Difference between competitive and non-competitive procurement processes

 Competitive procurement involves opening the process to bids and tenders to obtain the best value.
 Noncompetitive procurement (sometimes called “sole source” or “single-source” procurement) happens when the buyer either selects the company to buy from or restricts the bidding process to certain suppliers.

-Which procurement process suits your business?
+Which procurement processes suit your business?

 Some companies use both competitive and non-competitive procurement, setting strict guidelines for each.
 For example, goods or services over a certain dollar amount must be competitive while under that dollar amount can be non-competitive.